Oppn leaders, activists laud SC's observations on sedition law, hope it is 'thrown out' | Politics

 In a tweet, he said, ''28% rise per year in registration of sedition cases since 2014 -- well thought strategy to kill freedom of speech!''
 Actor and Shiv Sena leader Urmila Matondkar said, '''Do we still need it after 75 years of Independence?'
 Honorable #SupremeCourt has referred to #Sedition law as 'Colonial'.''
 Filmmaker and former MP Pritish Nandy also reacted to the Supreme Court asking the Centre whether the sedition law was needed and said, ''Good point, Supreme Court.
 Gone hoarse saying this.''
 He added that we want to remove all traces of British rule but won't give up this terrible law under which our freedom fighters were jailed.

+Why only sedition law, all British era laws should be scrapped, asked BJP leader Kapil Mishra.

+''All laws that were made before 1947, should be scrapped.
+Our police, judiciary, entire criminal justice system is colonial.
+Let's change it all,'' he said.

 The Supreme Court bench, which also comprised Justices A S Bopanna and Hrishikesh Roy, said, ''Mr attorney (general), we want to ask some questions.
 This is the colonial era law and the same law was used by the British to suppress freedom movement.'' ''It was used by British to silence Mahatma Gandhi, Gokhale and others.
 Is it still necessary to keep this in statute even after 75 years of independence?'' it asked.
-Observing that the provision on sedition has been put to ''enormous misuse'', it also referred to alarming misuse of Section 66 A of the Information Technology Act even after the top court set it aside long back. and observed: “It can be compared to a carpenter, asked to cut a wood, cut the entire forest.”
-PTI ASK MIN MIN
+Observing that the provision on sedition has been put to ''enormous misuse'', it also referred to alarming misuse of Section 66 A of the Information Technology Act even after the top court set it aside long back, and observed, ''It can be compared to a carpenter, asked to cut a wood, cut the entire forest.''
+PTI ASK NAB MIN MIN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)